sly74fr/raspbian-ansible/README.md

 raspbian-ansible
 ================

-Collection of Ansible roles to set a Raspberry Pi up.
+Collection of Ansible roles to set up a Raspberry Pi.

 License
 =======